jeffreylindsey/AdventOfCode2024/README.md

 I'm kinda surprised there still isn't a built-in `string_view` to integer function.
-I could try using `std::from_chars` to avoid making a copy of the string, but `std::stoi` is simpler, and I'm not that conserned about performance right now.
+I could try using `std::from_chars` to avoid making a copy of the string, but `std::stoi` is simpler, and I'm not that concerned about performance right now.

 Part 1 input worked on the first try.